FortunED-Tellers/FortunED/README.md

 ![detailed-approach.png](model/images/FortunEd-Architecture.png)

 ## Ingest
 We used Google Sheets to split up the work of finding datasets that would allow us to present our users with thorough information.
-We use a lot of education, employement, and career data from the <a href="https://www.bls.gov/emp/tables.htm">US Bureau of Labor Statistics</a> (BLS).
+We use a lot of education, employment, and career data from the <a href="https://www.bls.gov/emp/tables.htm">US Bureau of Labor Statistics</a> (BLS).
 Our university tuition data comes from the <a href="https://research.collegeboard.org/trends/college-pricing">CollegeBoard</a>.
 Our college majors dataset comes from <a href="https://www.kaggle.com/fivethirtyeight/fivethirtyeight-college-majors-dataset/data?select=majors-list.csv">FiveThirtyEight</a>'s Kaggle dataset.
-Our living wage data comes from <a href="https://livingwage.mit.edu/">MIT's Living Wage Calculator</a>, which also displayed median income per occupation that matched the BLS categories.
+Our living wage data comes from <a href="https://livingwage.mit.edu/">MIT's Living Wage Calculator</a>, which also displayed a median income per occupation that matched the BLS categories.

 ## Process
 1. A lot of files were `Excel` or `CSV` files.
 We did use `Beautiful Soup` to scrape the MIT Living Wage Calculator for each state's living wage and the state's median income salary for each occupation category.
 2. We used `Jupyter Notebook` to clean our datasets to just the data we are using.
 3. We created mapping tables to link college majors to career categories.
-4. We use `Pandas` to join the tables so that we have a link from major category to specific majors, and major category to occupation category to specific occupations.
+4. We use `Pandas` to join the tables so that we have a link from major category to specific majors and major category to occupation category to specific occupations.
 5. We use `Sklearn` to create two different machine learning algorithms.
   <br>a.
-One is a classification that determines whether a chosen state is a good place to work based on student loan and living wage.
+One is a classification that determines whether a chosen state is a good place to work based on the student's loan and the state's living wage.
   <br>![classification.png](model/images/SVM_model_CR.PNG)
   <br>b.
 The other is a linear regression that extrapolated what university tuition will be for In-State and Out-of-State for the next two years.
   <br>![linear-regression.png](model/images/Logistic_Regression_CR.PNG)